-The symptoms of mania, when taken individually, can all be shown to create a predisposition for telling lies.
+The symptoms of mania lead to a series of thoughts, feelings, and behaviors that create a predisposition for the affected person to telling lies.
 When several, or all, of these symptoms are combined, the likelihood of lying compounds and amplifies.
 Lying and mania share the same dark core.
-Wish fulfillment, selfishness, delusion, deceit, egomania, self gratification, escapism – words often used to describe the psychic landscape of the liar are strikingly similar to the experience of bipolar mania.1
+Wish fulfillment, selfishness, delusion, deceit, egomania, self-gratification, escapism – these are words often used to describe the psychic landscape of the liar and are strikingly similar to the experience of bipolar mania.1

-In my opinion, bipolar and lying go together with bipolar grandiosity, diminished need for sleep, racing thoughts and overall impulsivity and impaired judgment.
-The person with bipolar disorder may be experiencing a powerful sense of superiority and entitlement, and/or an unshakable conviction they are above the rules and/or an aching feeling of being misunderstood and under-appreciated – that is, the perfect storm!
+In my opinion, Bipolar Disorder and lying go hand in hand with Bipolar grandiosity, diminished need for sleep, racing thoughts, and overall impulsivity and impaired judgment.
+The person with Bipolar Disorder may be experiencing a powerful sense of superiority and entitlement, and/or an unshakable conviction they are above the rules and/or an aching feeling of being misunderstood and under-appreciated – this is the perfect storm for lying!

-Remember, in grandiosity the perception is not just of being special.
-It is a conviction of being “superior”.
+Remember, when a person is grandiose, they don’t just believe they are special.
+It is a conviction of being “superior.”
 This means having more value than others and more importance than others.
 It is a hierarchical perception.
-The grandiose bipolar liar is not just the center of their own delusional universe – they are ABOVE others.
+The grandiose, Bipolar liar is not just the center of their own delusional universe – they are above others.
 This may mean also being above the usual norms of behavior.
 It is a special sense of immunity and entitlement.2

-This is why it is so typical for bipolar liars to not only express no remorse but to act as if they are actually the injured party.
-In their delusional state, they experience any attempt to limit their behavior (for example with the truth) as a malicious and unjustified act of control and domination.
+This is why it is so typical for Bipolar liars to not only express no remorse for lying (and other behaviors), but to act as if they are actually the injured party.
+In their delusional state, they experience any attempt to limit their behavior (for example, with being held responsible for telling the truth) as a malicious and unjustified act of control and domination.
 Any effort to reason with them will be perceived as manipulative, and ironically may even be perceived as selfish or cruel.
 They are a bright and shining star and any attempt to curb their manic behavior is a petty, jealous attack by mere mortals who resent true greatness.

-Also, bipolar liars may be expressing creativity through lies.
+Also, Bipolar liars may be expressing their heightened creativity through lies.

 Why bipolar lying is wrong

 When we tell another person a lie we are behaving in a way that is controlling and contemptuous of that person.
-Telling someone a lie reduces the lied to person from a subject to an object.
-That person cannot exercise their free will and personal judgement because they do not have all the facts.
+Telling someone a lie reduces the lied-to person from a subject to an object.
+That person cannot exercise their free will and personal judgment because they do not have all the facts.
 Rather, they become a prop for our playacting.3

-Bipolar liars may not intend this type of malice.
-Mania can turn us into fantasists.
-And, as outlined above, there are many reasons bipolar and lying are so tightly linked.
+Bipolar liars may not manipulate and attempt to control people out of malice, but mania can turn us into fantasists.
+And, as outlined above, there are many reasons Bipolar Disorder and lying is so tightly linked.
+The grandiosity, superiority, impulsivity, and loss of control experienced in a manic state contribute to the Bipolar liars’ attempts at controlling others and everything around them.
+Their goal is to create a new reality-a sort of alternative universe-that supports their delusional state.
 However, we have a duty when we are well to reflect on why we lie during mood episodes and to include strategies for avoiding lies in our Treatment Contracts and Wellness Plans.